stackhpc/stackhpc-kayobe-config/doc/source/configuration/kayobe-automation.rst

     * REGISTRY_PASSWORD: password used to login to the docker registry such as Pulp.
     * TEMPEST_OPENRC: contents of :code:`kolla/public-openrc.sh`

-Note if you are using multiple environments and not sharing secrets between environments then each of must have the environment name prefix for each enviromment for example
+Note if you are using multiple environments and not sharing secrets between environments then each of these must have the environment name prefix for each environment, for example:
     * PRODUCTION_KAYOBE_AUTOMATION_SSH_PRIVATE_KEY
     * PRODUCTION_KAYOBE_VAULT_PASSWORD
     * PRODUCTION_REGISTRY_PASSWORD